Click2code/apache-spark-test/README.md

 [Bahir](http://translation.babylon-software.com/english/Bahir/) or Sefer HaBahir comes from "Book of the Brightness".

+## Logging
+To use logging in your application, you should use slf4j directly and not use the semi-private class `org.apache.spark.Logging`.

 - [streaming-twitter](https://github.com/apache/bahir/blob/master/streaming-twitter/README.md) __Twitter__: online social networking service; Bahir allows the processing of social data from Twitter
 - [streaming-akka](https://github.com/apache/bahir/blob/master/streaming-akka/README.md) __Akka__: Open Source toolkit and runtime simplifying the construction of concurrent and distributed applications on the Java Virtual Machine
 - [streaming-mqtt](https://github.com/apache/bahir/blob/master/streaming-mqtt/README.md) __MQTT__: lightweight messaging protocol for small sensors and mobile devices, optimized for high-latency or unreliable networks